joeltho26/JAVA-Series/Interface.md

       }
     }
   ```
-- final & static variables can be included in interface
+- final & static variables can be included in interface and redundant
   ```
     public interface FlightEnabled {
       static final double milesToKilometers = 1.60934;